Prosdino95/SOFTWARE-ENGINEERING-2/RASD.rst

 -----------------
 Other Constraints
 -----------------
-Since the system relies on confidential information in order to work the system will need to store the data securely, especially regarding saved addresses.
-None of the information provided by the user will be used for commercial purposes.
+Since the system relies on confidential information in order to work the system will need to store the data securely, especially regarding saved addresses. **None of the information provided by the user will be used for commercial purposes**.

 Software System Attributes
 --------------------------